CPK Insurance

 Gym Insurance Cost Overview

-A business owners policy for a gym or fitness studio typically costs between $1,500 and $5,000 per year, depending on the facility size, location, revenue, and the amount of equipment to insure.
+A business owners policy for a gym or fitness studio depends on the facility size, location, revenue, and the amount of equipment to insure.
 Studios with smaller footprints and less equipment pay less, while full-service gyms with extensive equipment inventories pay more.

-Professional liability insurance for a gym adds approximately $500 to $2,000 per year.
-Gyms with more personal trainers, specialized classes, and higher-risk activities like CrossFit or martial arts pay more for this coverage.
+Professional liability insurance for a gym depends on your number of personal trainers, specialized classes, and higher-risk activities like CrossFit or martial arts.
+Gyms with more trainers and higher-risk activities pay more for this coverage.

 Workers compensation premiums depend on your payroll and state rates.
-Gym employee classifications typically carry rates of $1 to $4 per $100 of payroll.
-A gym with $200,000 in annual payroll might pay $2,000 to $8,000 for workers comp.
+Gym employee classifications and total payroll both affect what you pay for workers comp.

 Enter your ZIP code to compare insurance rates from top carriers.